Mackenzie Younger & his son Rome

 Logo for New York Flower Farm featuring a snake with a flower at its tail.

 The New York Flower Farm was officially incorporated as an LLC in 2024, but the idea first took root in 2016.
-While running a landscape design company in Brooklyn called Native NY Gardens, founder Mackenzie Younger imagined a different kind of farm—one that grew native plants in rows like a flower farm, allowing for the collection of cuttings and seeds for propagation and living bouquets.
+While running a landscape design company in Brooklyn called Native NY Gardens, founder Mackenzie Younger began imagining a different kind of farm—one that grew native plants in rows like a traditional flower farm, allowing for the collection of cuttings and seeds for propagation, living bouquets, and landscape use.

 The vision was simple but ambitious: the more native plants grown, the greater the ecological impact on the surrounding landscape and local wildlife.
-Mackenzie imagined a pollinator paradise—a flower farm not centered on exotic ornamentals commonly used in the cut-flower trade, but on North American native species that support birds, bees, and butterflies.
+Mackenzie imagined a pollinator paradise—a flower farm not centered on exotic ornamentals common in the cut-flower trade, but on North American native species that support birds, bees, butterflies, and other wildlife.

-In 2019, Mackenzie purchased a piece of undeveloped land in the Shawangunk Mountains, outside Ellenville, NY, where he has been steadily developing the property into this long-term vision: a working native plant farm, family homestead, and future place for the public to visit, learn, and experience the land.
+In 2019, Mackenzie purchased a piece of undeveloped land in the Shawangunk Mountains outside Ellenville, New York, and has been steadily developing the property into a long-term vision: a working native plant farm and nursery, a family homestead, and a future place for the public to visit, learn, and experience the land.

 Learn more about the New York Flower Farm